Pajko97/pc-build/planning.md

 - I finally managed to scrape the data i need.
 My next step is to figure out the best way to store them in the database.
 MongoDB seems like better choice since i will be working with data that have relatively loosely defined structure.
 After i finish storing it in the database, i will go on to test the API.
+- There might be a way to prevent creation of configurations with bottleneck.
+I could fetch benchmark results for most important components like
+CPU and GPU.
+Then that results should be compared with a function to determine matching components in terms of performance.

+- Auth from this project will be Google OAuth
+- I want to implement API rate limiting and API auth through tokens